-Hyperviscosity of the newborn is the slowing and blockage of blood flow that results when there are too many red blood cells in an infant's blood.
+Hyperviscosity of the newborn is the slowing and blockage of blood flow.
+It occurs when there are too many red blood cells in an infant's blood.

-Hyperviscosity can occur when the percentage of red blood cells (RBCs) in the infant's blood,, called the "hematocrit," is greater than 65%.
-This may result from various conditions that develop before birth, such as:
+Hyperviscosity can occur when the percentage of red blood cells (RBCs) in the infant's blood called the "hematocrit," is greater than 65%.
+The problem can occur as a result of conditions that develop before birth.
+These may include:

 The extra RBCs can block the flow of blood in the smallest blood vessels.
 This may lead to tissue death from lack of oxygen.
 This blocked blood flow can affect all organs, including the kidneys, lungs, and brain.

 Symptoms may include:

 There may be signs of breathing problems, kidney failure, and newborn jaundice.